-- Understand the dynamics of power and implement this understanding in providing a safe and ethical pastoral practice of supervision;
+- Critically examine the dynamics of power in the supervisory relationship and implement this understanding in providing a safe and ethical pastoral practice of supervision;

-- Demonstrate integration of their theological understanding with their supervision praxis in a final essay.
+- Integrate their theological understanding with their supervision praxis.

 Set texts recommended for purchase are highlighted in blue